 - Having the very best of security protections in place

-Ultimately, through data analysis and technology adoption, banks can and must move away from simply being known for their core of current accounts and cash machines, and move towards being advisers in the day-to-day lives of their customers, offering them a holistic personal finance service in one place.
+Ultimately, through data analysis and technology adoption, banks can move away from simply being known for their core of current accounts and cash machines.
+They can also become advisers for daily finances, offering customers a holistic personal finance service in one place.